Accounts

 👍

-Midaz lets you create as many Accounts as your structure demands.
+Midaz lets you create as many accounts as your structure demands.
 No caps, no constraints; just the flexibility you need.

 Account structure